prenda-school/prenda-school.github.io/docs/Practices/npm.md

 #### TLDR
-Always run `nvm use` when starting a project.
-Use `npm i` for everyday development.
-Pay attention to package lock file updates from `npm i` and create dedicated PRs.
+Always run `nvm use` before starting a project.
+Use `npm i` for keeping installed packages up-to-date in everyday development.
+Pay attention to package lock file updates from `npm i` and open isolated pull requests fo them.
 Use `npm ci` when you want to mimic automated jobs (like CI) or install packages exactly as the lock file describes.

 ### Node and NPM version management